Chery E5 vs Mahindra XUV700

 Drivetrain

-The Chery E5 runs a pure electric powertrain producing 155kW and 288Nm of torque, sent through a auto to a FWD layout.
+The Chery E5 uses a Electric producing 155kW and 288Nm of torque, sent through a auto to a FWD layout.
 It covers the 0-100km/h sprint in 7.9 seconds.

-The Mahindra XUV700 lines up making 149kW and 380Nm, paired to a automatic driving the front wheels.
+The Mahindra XUV700 responds with a Petrol making 149kW and 380Nm, paired to a automatic driving the front wheels.
+It gets to 100km/h in 9.5 seconds.

 The Chery E5 has the clear power advantage at 155kW vs 149kW.
+In the real-world sprint, the Chery E5 is 1.6s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort